burwinliu/electro-git/README.md

 # Notes
 TODO :authentication for clone, set up of repo etc.

-setup diffefrent tables in body depending on status (undefined file, nothing to render, etc.)

 Have a rerender timing (so spamming wont cause sudden hiccups) -- implement isloading sequnce and black out table until *loading is finished*.
 Implement reload inside the body as well!

 define configurations --take snapshot names (tag a group of files) anbd be able to retrieve files that are broken create snap shots, difference between snapshot, see file and see difference between files Difference between files -- qs structure of file?
-See meta data about check in times and different between files (compare 2 files history
+See meta data about check in times and different between files (compare 2 files history)

 # Dependencies